TBU-AILab/KilobotArena/README.md

 You also need to install the calibration program to generate calibrated camera maps: [KilobotArenaCalibration](https://github.com/DiODeProject/KilobotArenaCalibration).

+### Alternative compile tool

+Even if now the original project was composed by QMake, the alternative way of compiling by CMake is available.
+The CMake files should correspond to the QMake configuratin.

+In case of CMake usage together with QtCreator, the **"release"** or **"release with debug symbols"** configuration need to be selected.

 ### User permission
 In order to operate the Kilobot's OHC, the user needs to be part of the dialout group.
 Therefore, add the user to the group `dialout` with command